Homepage > Blank IRS Schedule K-1 1065 Template

 /

-Partner’s Share of Income, Deductions, Credits, etc.
+Partner’s Share of Income, Deductions,

-Part I Information About the Partnership
+Information About the Partnership

 APartnership’s employer identification number

-BPartnership’s name, address, city, state, and ZIP code
+Partnership’s name, address, city, state, and ZIP code

-CIRS Center where partnership filed return
+CIRS center where partnership filed return:

 D